yanlong-sun/imdb-restful-api/README.md

 Body:

-`titleId` (string) - a tconst, an alphanumeric unique identifier of the title `ordering` (integer) – a number to uniquely identify rows for a given titleId `title` (string) – the localized title
+`titleId` (string) - a tconst, an alphanumeric unique identifier of the title
+`ordering` (integer) – a number to uniquely identify rows for a given titleId
+`title` (string) – the localized title
-`region` (string) - the region for this version of the title `language` (string) - the language of the title `types` (array) - Enumerated set of attributes for this alternative title.
-One or more of the following: "alternative", "dvd", "festival", "tv", "video", "working", "original", "imdbDisplay".
+`region` (string) - the region for this version of the title
+`language` (string) - the language of the title
+`types` (array) - Enumerated set of attributes for this alternative title.
+One or more of the following: "alternative", "dvd", "festival", "tv", "video", "working", "original", "imdbDisplay"
-`attributes` (array) - Additional terms to describe this alternative title, not enumerated `isOriginalTitle` (boolean) – False: not original title; True: original title
+`attributes` (array) - Additional terms to describe this alternative title, not enumerated
+`isOriginalTitle` (boolean) – False: not original title; True: original title

 ## Retrieves a list of crew members for a specific title.